JetBrains/kotlin-web-site/docs/topics/native/native-definition-file.md

 Kotlin/Native helps consume C and Objective-C libraries, allowing you to use their functionality in Kotlin.
-A special cinterop tool takes a C or an Objective-C library and generates the corresponding Kotlin bindings, so that the library methods can be used in your Kotlin code as usual.
+A special cinterop tool takes a C or an Objective-C library and generates the corresponding Kotlin bindings, so that the library's methods can be used in your Kotlin code as usual.

-To generate these bindings, each library should have its definition file, usually with the same name as the library.
+To generate these bindings, each library needs a definition file, usually with the same name as the library.
 This is a property file that describes how exactly the library should be consumed.
 See the full [list of available properties](#properties).

 Here's a general workflow when working with a project:

-1. Create a `.def` file describing what to include into bindings.
+1. Create a `.def` file describing what to include in the bindings.
-2. Use generated bindings in your Kotlin code.
+2. Use the generated bindings in your Kotlin code.
 3. Run the Kotlin/Native compiler to produce the final executable.

 ## Create and configure a definition file